-The LG 27UK650 is the best 4k monitor that we've tested so far.
+The LG 27UK650-W is the best 4k monitor that we've tested so far.
 It has a good design, with a good height adjustment on the stand and a decent tilt range.
-Performance-wise, it delivers good overall picture quality, with great wide viewing angles, and has great motion handling and excellent low input lag.
+Performance-wise, it delivers good overall picture quality with great wide viewing angles, and has great motion handling and excellent low input lag.

-Unfortunately, the 27UK650-w doesn't look as good in a dark room, and the 60Hz refresh rate may be disappointing to some.
+Unfortunately, this monitor doesn't look as good in a dark room, and the 60Hz refresh rate may be disappointing to some.
 Overall, it is a very good 4k monitor that should please most users.

-If you like the LG 27UK650 but are looking for a larger screen, check out the LG 32UD99 instead.
-The larger 32" screen is ideal for multitasking, and the 32UD99 performs nearly identically to the smaller model.
+If you like the LG 27UK650-W but are looking for a larger screen, check out the LG 32UD99-W instead.
+The larger 32" screen is ideal for multitasking, and it performs nearly identically to the smaller model.
 It has a slightly better color gamut and is able to display a wide color range in HDR.
 It also has better connectivity, thanks to an included USB hub that can be used to connect and charge your accessories, with only one cable going back to your computer.

-If you like the LG 27UK650-W but would prefer something cheaper, check out the LG 27UD58-B instead.
-The 27UD58 is a decent 4k monitor with a simple stand, decent picture quality, good motion handling, and low input lag.
-Unlike the 27UK650, the 27UD58 doesn't support HDR, but this doesn't change much.
-The 27UD58 has excellent gradient handling and an excellent SDR color gamut.
+If you like the LG 27UK650-W but would prefer something cheaper, the best budget 4k monitor is the LG 27UD58-B. This is a decent 4k monitor with a simple stand, decent picture quality, good motion handling, and low input lag.
+Unlike the LG 27UK650, this monitor doesn't support HDR, but this doesn't change much.
+It has excellent gradient handling and an excellent SDR color gamut.

-The X27 has an excellent wide color gamut, better even than most TVs, and it covers nearly 100% of the Adobe RGB color space, making it great for professionals that work in the print or marketing industries.
+It has an excellent wide color gamut, better even than most TVs, and it covers nearly 100% of the Adobe RGB color space, making it great for professionals that work in the print or marketing industries.
 It has excellent wide viewing angles and great HDR support.
-The monitor also supports G-SYNC, but like all current 4k monitors, it is limited to a 60Hz refresh rate.
+The monitor also supports G-SYNC, but like the majority of 4k monitors currently available, it is limited to a 60Hz refresh rate.

 Our recommendations are based on what we think are the best 4k monitors currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.